 iii.
 You can also build your will-power by restraint in your conduct with others.
 Speak less (use the 60/40 Rule = listen 60% of the time and speak a mere 40%, if that).
 This will not only make you more popular but you will learn much wisdom as everyone we meet, every day has something to teach us.
 Also restrain the urge to gossip or to condemn someone who you feel has made a mistake.
 Stop complaining and develop a cheerful, vital and strong personality.
 You will greatly influence others.

 iv.
 When a negative thought comes to your mind, immediately replace it with one that is positive.
 Positive always dominates over the negative and your mind has to be conditioned to think only the best thoughts.
 Negative thinking is a conditioned process whereby the negative patterns are established over and over.
 Rid yourself of any limitations and become a powerful positive thinker.

 Make an effort to be humorous throughout the day.
 Not only is it beneficial from a physical viewpoint but it diffuses tension in difficult circumstances and creates an excellent atmosphere wherever you are.
-It was recently reported that members of the Tauripan tribe of South America have a ritual where they awake in the middle of the night to tell each other jokes.
-Even tribesmen in the deepest sleep wake to enjoy the laugh and then return to their state of slumber in seconds.
+It was recently reported that the Tauripans of South America have a ritual where they awake in the middle of the night to tell each other jokes.
+Even group members in the deepest sleep wake to enjoy the laugh and then return to their state of slumber in seconds.

 Associate only with positive, focused people who you can learn from and who will not drain your valuable energy with complaining and uninspiring attitudes.
 By developing relationships with those committed to constant improvement and the pursuit of the best that life has to offer, you will have plenty of company on your path to the top of whatever mountain you seek to climb.